nicholasostman/ytplaylist-puller/README.md

 Currently utilizing V3 of Data API.

+Warn: The code works, but YouTube's APIs have been broken for a very long time.
+TL;DR is it will only pull public playlists.
+Some additional context: https://issuetracker.google.com/issues/368205247 (there are similar issues from years before too)

 your client secret json goes in the '.credentials' directory (within your home directory)

 # How to run
-clone the repo to pull down the code.
+clone the repo to pull down the code. make a `.env` file and set your `CHANNEL_ID=[YOURID]` install go
+`go install ytplaylist-puller` (one time)
+`go run ytplaylist-puller` (each time to run) the first time we will need to authenticate our account. the terminal console will display a message to go to accounts.google.com to oath.
+After following that to a blank page "This site cannot be reached" your code will be in the browser url bar.
+Note there is extra stuff at the end of the url we don't need.
+We want everything from after the = in "code=" until right before the "&scope" copy and paste that value back into the terminal console.

+If no error, the code will simply output a file in [homeDirectory]/ytFiles/ with the current date.

 ### configure .env
 `go get github.com/joho/godotenv` so we can use a .env file